Generalized Multiple Importance Sampling: Problem Statement and Background

 \subsection{Standard importance sampling}

-Importance sampling is a general Monte Carlo technique for the approximation of a pdf of interest by a random measure composed of samples and weights \citep{Robert04}.
-In its original formulation, a set of $N$ samples, $\{\x_n\}_{n=1}^N$, is drawn from a {single} proposal pdf, $q(\x)$, characterized by tails that are heavier than those of the target pdf, $\pi(\x)$.
-A particular sample, ${\x_n}$, is assigned a weight, $w_n$, which measures the adequacy of that particular sample in the approximation of the posterior pdf.
-Namely, this importance weight is given by
+IS is a general Monte Carlo technique for the approximation of a pdf of interest by a random measure composed of samples and weights \citep{Robert04}.
+In its original formulation, a set of $N$ samples, $\{\x_n\}_{n=1}^N$, is drawn from a {single} proposal pdf, $q(\x)$, with heavier tails than those of the target pdf, $\pi(\x)$.
+A particular sample, ${\x_n}$, is assigned an importance weight given by

 which represents the ratio between the target pdf, {$\pi$}, and the proposal pdf, {$q$}, both evaluated at $\x_n$.
-The samples and the weights form the random measure $\chi=\{\x_n,w_n\}_{n=1}^N$ that approximates the measure of the target pdf as
+The samples and weights form the random measure $\chi=\{\x_n,w_n\}_{n=1}^N$ that approximates the measure of the target pdf as

 where $\delta_{\x_n}(\x)$ is the unit delta measure concentrated at $\x_n$ and $\hat{Z}=\frac{1}{N}\sum_{j=1}^N w_j$ is an unbiased estimator of $Z=\int \pi(\x) d\x$ \citep{Robert04}.
 Fig. \ref{fig_approx} (a) displays an example of a target pdf and a proposal pdf, as well as the samples and weights that form a random measure approximating the posterior.
+Note that, unlike Markov Chain Monte Carlo (MCMC) methods, all the generated samples are used to build the estimators, e.g., there is no burn-in period.